Board of Directors

 Mark is a partner in the national law firm of Robins, Kaplan, Miller & Ciresi L.L.P., where he heads the corporate practice for the Boston office.
 He graduated from Brown University (magna cum laude) and Harvard Law School.
 Born in Boston and raised in the area, Mark eventually settled in Acton with his wife and three children.
 Living in Acton afforded Mark the opportunity to become involved in Danny’s Place.
 Although he has since moved to Boston, Mark remains on the Board of Danny’s Place and acts as its pro bono lawyer.

 Amy is the mother of 4 boys in the Acton-Boxborough Regional School District.
-Her oldest is in the 9th grade at AB., and the other three are triplets in the 7th grade attending RJ Grey.
+Her oldest is in the 11th grade and the other three are triplets in the 9th grade attending AB.
 Amy serves on the Acton Boxborough Regional School District School Committee, and volunteers as a domestic violence advocate for a community based organization.
-Amy and her family moved to New England and Acton 12 years ago.
+Amy and her family moved to New England and Acton 14 years ago.
 Before that time, they spent 10 years in the Silicon Valley, where Amy was a 4th and 5th grade teacher in the Palo Alto School District.
 Having grown up in Dallas, Texas, she is still learning to adjust to the harsh New England winters, but has managed to fall in love with the Red Sox and Patriots.